 Variations of Sour Cream Banana Bread

-I’ve also made Double Chocolate Banana Bread, Cherry Chocolate Chip Banana Bread, and a Banana Ginger Bread Loaf all using this recipe as the base.
+Iโve also made Double Chocolate Banana Bread, Cherry Chocolate Chip Banana Bread, and a Banana Ginger Bread Loaf all using this recipe as the base.

-You could even try a simple crumb topping or my favorite cream cheese frosting.
-But of course, sour cream banana bread also tastes darn delicious without any extras at all.
+Of course, sour cream banana bread also tastes darn delicious without any extras at all.

-More Quick Bread Recipes
+More Quick Breads and Muffin Recipes

 Sour Cream Banana Bread Recipe